A photo of a beach with people in the far distance. The text on the photo says Our July Favourites

 A visit to COSMO

 It was our wedding anniversary during the second week of the month.
-My mum offered to come and watch the boys for a few hours so we could go out by ourselves; needless to say, I jumped at the chance!
+My mum offered to come and watch the boys for a few hours so we could go out by ourselves.
+Needless to say, I jumped at the chance!
 We had been wanting to visit COSMO in Doncaster for ages, so it was an easy decision where we were going to go.
 Oh my word, I’m glad we finally made the trip.
-I love a good buffet, so I got stuck in and it was delicious.
-The mini desserts were especially tasty; I could have eaten more but I was feeling a bit sick so I had to call it quits.
-There will definitely be a next time though.
+I’m a foodie who loves a good buffet, so I got stuck in and it was delicious.
+The mini desserts were especially tasty; I could have eaten more, but I was feeling a bit sick, so I had to call it quits.
+There will definitely be a next time, though.

 Charlie Bigham’s ready meals*

-Charlie Bigham set up shop way back in 1996 with the aim of producing top quality dishes made with the TLC that you would yourself at home.
-His aim being to help people steal back quality time together and put their feet up, whilst they wait for their pre-prepared meal to cook.
-We were sent some vouchers to try some of the summer inspired dishes, but unfortunately I couldn’t find them so opted for the chicken tikka masala & pilau rice, and the fish pie.
+Charlie Bigham set up shop way back in 1996, intending to produce top-quality dishes made with the TLC that you would yourself at home.
+He aimed to help people steal back quality time together and put their feet up, whilst they wait for their pre-prepared meal to cook.
+We were sent some vouchers to try some of the summer-inspired dishes, but unfortunately, I couldn’t find them, so I opted for the chicken tikka masala with pilau rice and the fish pie.

 Charlie Bigham's chicken tikka masala